|

 If everyone keeps prices up then buyers will have no choice but to pay the asking price, it's the "Burbank Sportscards" method of selling.

-All it takes is one dip to lower his prices and devalue items for every other seller.
-I realize that most of you are vultures, picking at carcasses for what you want and considering saving $1.00 a GREAT SUCCESS but it kills the retail aspect of the business.
 It's the flea market mentality that drives me nuts.
 If I want something I just buy it with little hesitation as to the price.
 It's you commoners that haggle over $2 that make me crazy.
-Everybody is so cheap nowadays. |

-08-01-2010, 10:05 AM | #10 | |
+Old 08-01-2010, 10:05 AM #10

 Banned